SPdoesCode/vro-bot/README.md

 ./build.sh
 ```
 ## usage:
+make sure the config file is there and its set properly then
-if on windows run
+- if on windows run
 ```
 vro-bot.exe
 ```
-or if on a *nix system use
+- if on a *nix system use
 ```
 ./vro-bot
 ```